haacked/haacked.com/_posts/2022/2022-09-30-ef-core-collection-pitfalls.md

 excerpt_image: https://user-images.githubusercontent.com/19977/193374485-45a55426-a73c-4971-b6f8-b67e81f91d0b.jpg
 ---

-When using an ORM with a web app, lazy loading will almost certainly result in hidden N+1 queries.
+When using an ORM with a web app, lazy loading will almost certainly result in hidden [N+1 queries](https://medium.com/doctolib/understanding-and-fixing-n-1-query-30623109fe89).
 Eager loading is a great way to avoid this, but has its own pitfalls.
 In particular, for each query, you need to be careful about what you include in the query.
 If you include too much, you can end up with a lot of data that you don't need.
 If you include too little, you can end up with confusing logic.
 For example, deep in your application code, it may not be clear if a navigation collection has been loaded yet or not.
 This can lead to unexpected behavior.

 ![Drawing of Atari 2600 Pitfall game - CC BY-NC 2.0 by Doctor Popular on Flickr](https://user-images.githubusercontent.com/19977/193374485-45a55426-a73c-4971-b6f8-b67e81f91d0b.jpg "Pitfall - CC BY-NC 2.0 by Doctor Popular")

-Let's look at the canonical example of a blog post entity.
+I know it's boring lazy to use the example of a blog post to illustrate this concept in a blog post, but it's a well understood domain and it's what's often used in EF Core's own documentation.
+So bear with me.

 Here's one approach that you might take (with some properties omitted for brevity):

 ```csharp
 public class Post {